 Will I be charged for accessing VOA programming through the Direct System?

 BBG may collect a fee for reimbursement of the reasonable costs incurred to fulfill a request for program materials, including ongoing subscriptions for the media and one-time requests for copies of BBG’s program materials.
 Any fees will be outlined in an agreement between the media entity, or other organization, and BBG.

 I can’t find an older episode on VOA websites.
 What happened to it?

-From time to time, VOA may have to remove content from its website.
-For instance, VOA removes program materials from its news websites when required by licensing agreements with third-party copyright holders.
+From time to time, VOA removes content from its website.
+For instance, VOA removes program materials from its websites when required by licensing agreements with third-party copyright holders.
 Once materials have been removed from one of VOA's websites, they are no longer available from VOA.

-When VOA takes materials off of its website, materials designated as permanent under the BBG’s records schedule will be transferred to the National Archives and Records Administration (NARA).
-Programs designated as temporary under the BBG’s records schedule will be destroyed once they are removed from VOA websites, and are no longer available.
+When VOA takes materials off of its websites, materials designated as permanent under the BBG’s records schedule will be transferred to the National Archives and Records Administration (NARA).
+Programs designated as temporary under the BBG’s records schedule will be permanently deleted once they are removed from VOA websites, and will no longer be available.
 BBG’s records schedule is published in the Federal Register and is available at NARA's website, through this link.
 See Title 36 Code of Federal Regulations, Subpart F for information on how to request BBG program materials that have been transferred to NARA.